Hyperbolic VAE via Latent Gaussian Distributions: Conclusion Future Work

 In this work, we propose a novel method of representation learning with GM-VAE, utilizing the Gaussian manifold for the latent space.
-With the newly-proposed PGM normal distribution defined over Gaussian manifold, which shows better stability and ease of sampling compared to the commonly-used ones, we verify the efficacy of our method on several real-world datasets.
-Our analysis of latent space and representations exhibits that GM-VAE is beneficial for capturing both the geometrical structures and probabilistic semantics.
-We believe that the connection between the statistical manifold and hyperbolic spaces provides a new insight to the research community and hope to see more interesting connections and analyses in the future.
+With the newly-proposed PGM normal defined over the Gaussian manifold, which shows better stability and ease of sampling compared to the commonly-used ones, we verify the efficacy of our method on several tasks.
+Our method achieves outperforming results on density estimation with image datasets and competitive results on model-based RL compared to the baselines.
+We explain the behavior of GM-VAE in terms of solving the frequent numerical issue of commonly-used hyperbolic VAEs.
+The analysis of latent space exhibits that the hierarchy lying in the dataset can be preserved by using GM-VAE.

+We suggest that the numerical stability of our method can be helpful for scaling the generative models, e.g., very deep VAE~\citep{vdvae}, endowed with hyperbolic geometrical priors.
+As GM-VAE is beneficial for capturing hierarchy with promising results in modeling RL environment, another potential future work can be extending the use of hyperbolic space, such as learning a skill tree for solving complex long-horizon tasks~\citep{skimo}.
+We believe that the connection between the statistical manifold and hyperbolic space provides new insight to the research community and hope to see more interesting connections and analyses in the future.

+\begin{ack} This work was partly supported by Institute of Information \& communications Technology Planning \& Evaluation (IITP) grant funded by the Korea government (MSIT) (No.2019-0-01906, Artificial Intelligence Graduate School Program (POSTECH)) and National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (No. RS-2023-00217286) and National Research Foundation of Korea (NRF) grant funded by the Korea government (MSIT) (NRF-2021R1C1C1011375) \end{ack}